bariscicek/gulp-loopback-typescript/README.md

 );
 ```

-Plugin generates index.d.ts file along with .d.ts files for each model
+Plugin updates loopback.d.ts file with the model definition data of each
-in your specified models directory.
-Definition files are deployed in the
+model exists in *modelDir* option.
+If there is no loopback definition file
-directory specified in the dest option.
+it is asked to be installed from [npm].

 ### Todo:
 - [ ] model methods